 Consequences or Truth

-Briefly, it is a system of moral reasoning that determines, in Anscombe’s words “that ‘the right action’ is the action which produces the best possible consequences” (“Modern Moral Philosophy,” Philosophy, v.
+In 1958, English philosopher Elizabeth Anscombe, a convert to Catholicism and an influence on C.S.
+Lewis and Alasdair MacIntyre, named this defective form of moral reasoning “consequentialism.”
+Briefly, it is a system of moral reasoning that determines, in Anscombe’s words, “that ‘the right action’ is the action which produces the best possible consequences” (“Modern Moral Philosophy,” Philosophy, v.
 33, 1958).

 Sometimes making a case for a course of action from consequences can serve the good.
 For example, marriage and family advocates (Phyllis Schlafly among them) have for several decades been compiling evidence enough to choke an elephant that lifelong marriage is good for society.
 Children of divorce and children born out of wedlock are much more likely to suffer pathologies of mental and physical health than are those raised in intact families.
 Children from broken homes are more likely to make bad moral decisions (fornication, drug use, suicide) than are children raised in two-parent families.